yuqian1023/sketch-specific-data-augmentation/README.md

 ###Introduction

 This repository contains the code for the implementation of sketch-specific data augmentation strategies proposed in the paper:
-"Sketch Me *That* Shoe" (stroke removal, stroke deformation) and "Sketch-a-Net: A Deep Neural Network that Beats Humans" (add sketch deformation)
+"Sketch Me *That* Shoe" (stroke removal, stroke deformation) and "Sketch-a-Net: A Deep Neural Network that Beats Humans" (sketch deformation)

 And if you use the code for your research, please cite our paper: